Azure/reliable-web-app-pattern-java/README.md

 ## Teardown

-To tear down the deployment, run the two following commands.
+To tear down the deployment, run the following command:

 ```shell
 azd down